laurenaulet/dot-array-stimulus-toolbox/README.md

 If you use this toolbox in your research, please cite:

 > Aulet, L.S.
 (2026).
-Dot Array Stimulus Toolbox: An Open-Source Solution for Generating and Analyzing Non-Symbolic Number Stimuli. *Manuscript in preparation.*
+Dot Array Stimulus Toolbox: An Open-Source Solution for Generating and Analyzing Non-Symbolic Number Stimuli. _PsyArXiv_.

 ## License